immutables/immutables.github.io/immutable.md

 <a name="generics"></a>
 ### Generics are fully supported!

-Starting with version 2.2 generic parameters are supported and can have upper bounds specified in needed.
+Starting with version 2.2 generic parameters are supported and can have upper bounds specified if needed.

 ```java
 interface TreeElement<T> {}